 The next morning Abraham got up early.
 He saddled his donkey and took two of his servants with him, along with his son Isaac.
 Then he chopped wood to build a fire for a burnt offering and set out for the place where God had told him to go.Genesis 22:3(NLT)

 Abram trusted God to bring him into a land flowing with milk and honey.
-He believed God would give him the son of promise, make him into a great nation and that through his Seed all families of the earth would be blessed.
-Abram believed God and it was credited to him as righteousness.
+He believed God would give him the son of promise, make him into a great nation, and that through his Seed, all the families of the earth would be blessed.
+Abram believed God, and it was credited to him as righteousness.
 God gave him a new name and was with him.
-But decades passed, and God wanted to test his servant Abraham, so God said, "Take your son, your only son--yes, Isaac, whom you love so much--and go to the land of Moriah.
-Go and sacrifice him as a burnt offering on one of the mountains, which I will show you.
+But decades passed, and God wanted to test his servant, Abraham, so God said, "Take now your son, your only son Isaac, whom you love, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I shall tell you.
 So, Abraham rose early in the morning..."

-When God chooses to test us, He does not do it through the things we hold lightly but through the things that are closest to our hearts.
-Sometimes it may be through a person, or through our finances – through our home or family or maybe through our health or perhaps our reputation.
+When God chooses to test us, He does not do it through the things we hold lightly, but through the things that are closest to our hearts.
+Sometimes it may be through a person, or through our finances – through our home or family, maybe through our health, or perhaps our reputation.

-Loving Father I thank You for Abraham's example of trusting faith and faithful obedience and ask that whatever tests and trial I may have to face, that like him I will be quick to obey Your leading, knowing that Your eternal purposes are wider than my limited perspective, in Jesus name I pray, AMEN.
+Loving Father, I thank You for Abraham's example of trusting faith and faithful obedience.
+I ask that whatever tests and trials I may have to face that, like him, I will be quick to obey Your leading, knowing that Your eternal purposes are wider than my limited perspective.
+In Jesus' name I pray, AMEN.